SIRS & Incidents

 What the SIRS & Incidents module does.

-Report incidents across 9 types defined in the Act: unreasonable force, unlawful sexual contact, psychological/emotional abuse, unexpected death, financial coercion, neglect, inappropriate restrictive practice use, unexplained absence, and other serious incidents.
-Priority is auto-calculated based on severity.
+Report incidents across 8 types defined in the Act: unreasonable use of force, unlawful sexual contact or inappropriate sexual conduct, psychological or emotional abuse, unexpected death, stealing or financial coercion, neglect, inappropriate use of restrictive practices, and unexplained absence from care.
+Priority is suggested from the recorded outcome and flagged for review.

 Deadline Countdown & Escalation